Riddle of the Sphinx: An Egyptian Adventure: Critical reviews

 The game received above-average reviews according to the review aggregation website Metacritic.
 IGN said, "Is this an oasis of adventure gaming in a barren desert of crap titles?
 Nah ... it's just a mirage."

 Sales

 Market research firm PC Data estimated North American retail sales of 4,955 units for the game during 2000, all of which derived from December.
 The firm reported another 99,429 retail sales of the game in North America during 2001, and 36,634 during the first six months of 2002.
 PC Data placed its total North American retail sales for 2003 at 16,747 units; during the first two months of 2004, its jewel case SKU sold 777 units and its original box SKU sold 1,537 units in the region.
+It ultimately sold in excess of 225,000 copies by March 2003.

 Awards

 The website won numerous awards, and the game's soundtrack was highly praised.

 Legacy

 The Omega Stone: Riddle of the Sphinx II was released in 2003.

 Riddle of the Sphinx, the second edition, has been continually available on Big Fish Games since 2004 as a download.

 In 2015, a Kickstarter campaign was set up to have a 15th anniversary real-time 3D edition of the game, but the campaign was suspended early.

 In 2017, The Old World Studios team, consisting of the original developers and new team members, successfully funded a second Kickstarter campaign.
 The goal was to release a remastered HD version on desktop and now mobile devices.
 The release was scheduled for December 2020.
 The game, titled Riddle of the Sphinx: Awakening, was eventually released on February 1, 2021.
 Adventure Gamers gave the remaster 4 out 5 stars in their review.